 Central air conditioning

-The installation of this type of air conditioner is more complicated than that of a wall air conditioner, therefore the price is higher than that of this and any other system, but in return it offers a higher level of comfort and well-being.
+Installing a central air conditioner is more complex than installing a wall-mounted air conditioner, which explains its higher price.
+However, it offers a higher level of comfort and well-being.
 The central air conditioner is the most optimal and efficient device as far as air conditioning is concerned.

 - Fast and uniform cooling of parts.